cfpb/consumer-credit-trends/README.md

 to run this code locally:

+1. Clone repo
+1. In Terminal, run `npm install` from root directory
-1. In Terminal, `cd` into directory
+1. `cd` into the `/dist/` directory
-2. run the following command:
+1. run the following command:
   ```
   python -m SimpleHTTPServer
   ```